dbt-labs/docs.getdbt.com/website/docs/sql-reference/joins/sql-full-outer-join.md

 ---
 id: outer-join
 title: SQL OUTER JOIN
-description: A SQL full outer join is a join between two tables that returns all rows from both tables, regardless of join key match success
+description: A SQL full outer join is a join between two tables that returns all rows from both tables, regardless of join key match success.
 slug: /sql-reference/outer-join
 ---